fabiojose/employee/README.md

 We are using the [pouchdb](https://pouchdb.com/), which is based on [leveldb](https://github.com/google/leveldb).
-If your are starting this app using Docker, please, take care about the `/data` volume mapping, that concern will guarantee the persistent data if you remove the container.
+If your are starting this app using Docker, please, take care about the `employee_data` volume mapping, that concern will guarantee the persistent data if you remove the container.

 But, if you are starting it without docker, do not delete the `employeedb` directory, that will be created on the very first run.